Artea-Station/.github/profile/README.md

-## Nosha Industries
+## Artea Station
 ###### Totally not me experimenting with hard-forking SR to prove a point.

 This is a semi-closed organisation explicitly for testing forking of SR and keeping up to date with critical fixes on my lonesome self.
-Contributions are welcome, but ultimately unnecessary.
+Contributions are welcome, and you can find our discord at https://discord.gg/kKdBGNEG.

-I might also use this as a testbed for various invasive overhauls that I might want to do without dealing with SR modularity.

-Who knows, maybe a server will come out of this if I find enough folk.
+Turns out enough interest was generated for me to actually go ahead with making a server, so keep an eye out!